-The only reason this film is the lowest on the list is because the others are even more artistic and satisfying, but being the weakest entry in this foursome still makes it better than most movies out there.
+The only reason this film is the lowest on the list is that the others are even more artistic and satisfying, but being the weakest entry in this foursome still makes it better than most movies out there.

 3. Female Prisoner Scorpion: #701’s Grudge Song

 The last to be made, this is perhaps the most controversial among fans, mostly because Shunya Ito was replaced by Yasuharu Hasebe.
 It also deviates from the previous three in style.
-However, I have a soft spot for the series’ underdog.
+However, I have a soft spot for the series underdog.
 Grudge Song adds a unique layer to the overall story.
 Sasori continues to be the hero we need and deserve, speaking quietly but killing loudly.
-Like its predecessor, the prison is not the main setting, but the ending brings it all back to the beginning, when Sasori is first sent to prison and must enter this world of extreme violence and torment.
+Like its predecessor, the prison is not the main setting, but the ending brings it all back to the beginning when Sasori is first sent to prison and must enter this world of extreme violence and torment.
 Her final revenge is exceedingly satisfying, even as she is about to be executed.
 Hasebe also introduces some interesting new stylistic choices, which come off to some fans as less bold, but I find simply delicious.